Wouter Bos

-Bos semi-retired from national politics and became active in the private sector and public sector, in October 2010 Bos was named as a management consultant for KPMG.
+Bos semi-retired from national politics and became active in the private sector and public sector, in October 2010 Bos became a partner at the financial services firm KPMG.
 After the election of 2012 Bos was appointed as co-Informateur for the cabinet formation of 2012.
 In August 2013 Bos was nominated as chairman of the board of directors of the VU University Medical Center.
 In September 2018 Bos was appointed as chairman of the board of directors of the Netherlands Investment Agency, taking office on 1 October 2018.
-Bos also serves as an lobbyist for several economic delegations on behalf of the government.
+Bos also serves as a lobbyist for several economic delegations on behalf of the government.
 As of 2022 he is the chairman of health insurance company Menzis.

 Life

 Youth

 Bos was raised in a Doorbraak social-democratic family with a Protestant background in Vlaardingen.
 His father founded the ecumenical development cooperation fund ICCO, which he also led for many years.
 Between 1969 and 1974 Bos attended the Protestant elementary school de Beurthonk in Odijk.
 From 1974 he attended the Protestant high school Christelijk Lyceum in Zeist.
 In 1980 he graduated specializing in sciences and classics.
 In 1980–81 he was a Voluntary Instructor at the YMCA National Centre in Curdridge in the United Kingdom.